stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 defaultGolden :: String -> String -> Golden String
 ```

-By default this function searchs for golden tests inside a `/.golden` directory.
+By default this function searchs for golden tests inside a `.golden/` directory.
 This directory is created automatically when the test runs.

-Okay enough reading, lets create our tests.
+Okay enough reading, let's create our tests.
 Let's first create a test module named `FizzBuzzGoldenSpec` under `test/FizzBuzz/` directory.

 ```Haskell
 module FizzBuzz.FizzBuzzGoldenSpec where